 He completed Massachusetts Institute of Technology’s Presencing Institute Edx U.Lab business management course “Leading from the emerging future” in 2015 and graduated from Seth Godin’s AltMBA Leadership management workshop in 2017.

-Through his production house Syllble (pronounced Syll-a-ble), Fabrice publishes science fiction and fantasy story Bibles while supporting talented creative writers worldwide, helping them hack their fullest creative potential through collaboration and crowdsourcing.
-His vision is to build a vibrant collective of writers creating together within unique fictional universes that identifies the best original work emerging from the collective and publishes it via small presses.
+Through his production house Syllble (pronounced Syll-a-ble), Fabrice helps produce Science Fiction and Fantasy story bibles while supporting talented creative writers worldwide get published, helping them hack their fullest creative potential through collaboration and crowdsourcing.
+His vision is to build a vibrant collective of writers creating together within unique shared fictional universes that identifies the best original work emerging from the collective and publishes it via small presses.

 Fabrice is a prolific writer whose work has appeared on the PEN America Blog as well as in Public Pool; Moko Magazine: Caribbean Arts and Letters; and Blavity.
 He is the author of the short story collection “Golden Veins,” co-author of the futuristic sci-fi micro-novel “The Wall,” and author of the poetry collection “Egypt in a Cup of Tea.”
 His writing was also published in “Slavery’s Descendants: Shared Legacies of Race and Reconciliation Anthology” (Rutgers University Press 2019).

 He delivered a TEDx talk on the role of creativity and collaboration in the fourth industrial revolution at Florida State University.
 View the talk, “Gone Are the Days of the Lone Genius,” at https://www.ted.com/talks/fabrice_guerrier_gone_are_the_days_of_the_lone_genius.